 All transactions (a transaction is defined as a transfer or sale of goods, services, treatments and fees from the Practice to the Client) are to be paid for at the time in order to keep costs as low as possible.
 The Practice accepts cash; credit and debit cards and can take payment in advance.
 The Practice does not routinely accept cheques.
 Payments by non "chip and pin" cards will not be accepted.
 The Practice reserves the right to request a down payment of approximately 50% of the anticipated costs for non-routine surgical, dental and medical procedures on admission.
 In cases where a patient is admitted for disease investigation, surgery and/or prolonged treatment, or where the Client has no previous financial history with the Practice, the Practice may require payment of some or all of the estimated fees in advance of starting treatment.
 With ongoing cases, the Practice may require the Client to make interim payments.

 Clients with insured pets that have incurred fees are required to pay the Practice in full in accordance with Clause 6 above.
-At the Practice's discretion, it may be possible to set up a payment plan or, with evidence of a valid and appropriate insurance policy in place, the Practice may take payment of the policy excess (es) and payment for all goods not covered by the policy, providing the claim form instructs the insurers for direct payment to be made to the Practice.
+At the Practice's discretion, it may be possible with evidence of a valid and appropriate insurance policy in place, the Practice may take payment of the policy excess (es) and payment for all goods not covered by the policy, providing the claim form instructs the insurers for direct payment to be made to the Practice.
 If the Insurance Company declines payment, the Client is responsible for immediate payment in full, under the Terms detailed herein.
 The policy is a contract between the Client and the insurer.
 The Practice is not registered to recommend specific insurance products and cannot give advice or liaise directly with the insurance provider.
 The Practice will be happy to discuss the level of insurance taken out and the specific cover provided - this is particularly important for equine clients in relation to any cases that may require specialist referral.
 The Practice reserves the right to charge for processing claim forms - fees for this service are not covered by insurance policies.

 The Practice can only consider account facilities to commercial and farming enterprises and the issuing of invoices and statements is a service provision for those who agree with the payment terms of 30 days from invoice date.
 The Practice will apply fees in cases of non-payment and late payment and reserves the right to withdraw the account facility at any time.
 Charges for non-payment and late payment will be shown on subsequent statements.
 Statements are issued at least monthly.
 Refer to Clause 10 Payment Defaults.